 More than just a great way to bond, reading and storytelling is beneficial to your little one as it helps to promote language, literacy and brain development.
 Here are some tips on reading with your child and how you can engage him in the reading sessions.

-Early Childhood Development Agency
+Contributed by: Early Childhood Development Agency